mvrolijk/ConvertPG2SS/README.md

   - Text values are not enclosed in quotes.
   - Arrays are expanded e.g. {1,2,3,4} -> 1\t2\t3\t4.

+## TODO:

+* Unique and foreing keys
+* Triggers

 ## Wish List

-The plan is to eventually include SS-to-PG code also.
+* The plan is to eventually include SS-to-PG code also.
+* Unit testing
+* Better character set / encoding support
+* Domains